thin-edge/thin-edge.io/docs/src/references/plugin-api.md

 # Software Management Plugin API

-Thin-edge uses plugins to delegate to the appropriate package managers and installers all the software management operations: installation of packages, uninstallations and queries.
+Thin-edge uses plugins to delegate software management operations to the appropriate package manager/installer.
+The plugins are responsible for: installation of packages, uninstalls and queries.

 * A package manager plugin acts as a facade for a specific package manager.
 * A plugin is an executable that follows the [plugin API](#plugin-api).